Cherries: A Gout Sufferer’s Favorite Fruit

 The cherry is also a very low calorie fruit, only 63 calories for 100g, pigment rich food that have powerful anti-oxidant properties and anti-inflammatory agents helping reduce heart disease risk.
-In addition, cherries help the human body to fight against cancers, aging, jet lag and neurological diseases and can even calm down the nervous system which helps relieve neurosis, insomnia, headache conditions even depression.
-Furthermore, they don’t only help us gout sufferers but can help people with fibromyalgia, a painful muscle condition and sports injuries.
+In addition, cherries may help the human body to fight against cancers, aging, jet lag and neurological diseases and may even calm down the nervous system which helps relieve neurosis, insomnia, headache conditions even depression.
+Furthermore, they don’t only help us gout sufferers but may also help people with fibromyalgia, a painful muscle condition and sports injuries.

 What is the correlation between cherries and gout?